-- - FEVER.

-- - VOMIT session (not spit up)

-- - DIARRHEA incident (2x in 1 hour)

-- - BACTERIAL PINK EYE.
-IF all gunk and pink in the eyes has disappeared following MEDS.

-- -STRANGE RASH that has not yet been diagnosed.
+- - FEVER. - VOMIT session (not spit up) - - DIARRHEA incident (2x in 1 hour) - BACTERIAL PINK EYE.
+IF all gunk and pink in the eyes has disappeared following MEDS. - -STRANGE RASH that has not yet been diagnosed. - COVID-19 symptoms or exposure per Public Health Madison Dane County rules in effect at the time

 An unwell child may still require an exceptional amount of extra holding and comfort in order to endure their malaise.
-Though we love to be able to do this for our kids when they are sad, a child who is feeling ill will recover more effectively at home, allowing the Tías to focus on the needs of all the children in class in this group setting.
+Though we love to be able to do this for our kids when they are sad, a child who is feeling ill will recover more effectively at home, allowing the Tias to focus on the needs of all the children in class in this group setting.